 - Stereo Pairing: You can use two Sonos Move speakers in a stereo pair - one speaker acts as a dedicated left, while the other speaker acts as a dedicated right.
 The Sonos Move cannot be used as wireless rear surrounds.
 The Sonos Move will not pair with the Sonos Sub.

 Note: Trueplay Tuning & Stereo Pairing is only available when the Sonos Move is in Network (WiFi) mode.
 These features are not available in Bluetooth mode.

-Sonos Wireless Multiroom Audio: The Move is part of the Sonos wireless multiroom music eco-system consisting of a family of wireless network speakers, players, and amplifiers.
-Start with a single Sonos Move speaker and add more over time - including the Sonos PLAY:1 / PLAY:3 /PLAY:5 powered speakers, the Sonos One voice-activated speaker, the Sonos Amp / Connect:Amp / Connect zone players, and the PLAYBAR / PLAYBASE / BEAM soundbar speakers (all sold separately).
+Sonos Wireless Multiroom Audio: The Move is part of the Sonos wireless multiroom audio eco-system consisting of a family of wireless network speakers, players, and amplifiers.
+Start with a single Sonos product and add more Sonos products over time - including speakers, soundbars, players, and amplifiers (all sold separately - see Accessories Tab).
 With multiple zones, you can play the same or different songs in different rooms of your home.
 Up to 32 Sonos devices can be connected in one system.

 Note: The Sonos Move only supports wireless multiroom audio distribution when it is in Network (WiFi) mode.
 It does not support wireless multiroom audio distribution in Bluetooth mode.

 WiFi or Mesh Network: Sonos brings great sounding music wirelessly to any room in your house, without a big wiring project through SonosNet or WiFi.